 How to take a steam bath

-The benefits and harms of the bath
+The benefits and harms of baths

 Bath contraindications

-- Painful joints and muscles.
+- Sore joints and muscles.

 - Skin diseases.